Established in 2005, Flying Solo is home to a community of over 100,000 Australian solo and micro businesses.

 In 2011 he co-authored Flying Solo Revisited - How to go it alone in business with Robert Gerrish and Sam Leader.

-He looks after marketing and advertising for Flying Solo and lives on Sydney’s northern beaches with his wife Felicity and daughters Bella and Ava.
+He helps look after content for Flying Solo and lives on Sydney’s northern beaches with his wife Felicity and daughters Bella and Ava.

 Social media links:

 "Accept that some days you're the pigeon, and some days you're the statue" - Unknown

 According to the experts what you do first thing in the morning has the greatest impact on the success of the rest of your day.
 In this series we asked our soloist community what rituals they use to kickstart their systems before getting on with work for the day.